AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 `Appendix 1 of BT.2100 <https://www.itu.int/dms_pubrec/itu-r/rec/bt/R-REC-BT.2100-2-201807-I!!PDF-E.pdf>`_
 discusses tone mapping in HDR images.

-Images may also have a creative look (or grade) applied.
+Images may also have a creative look applied.
 An artist may want the image to be represented differently, perhaps dramatically darkening the clouds or lifting the brightness of the entire image so that the dark areas are light gray instead of black.
 They may remove the color completely and make the image black and white.
-This could be done manually with an image editing tool, or by having a 'look preset', 'filter' or 'picture profile' applied.
+This could be done manually with an image editing tool, or by choosing a predefined transform to modify the image.

 Most digital images already have such mapping applied: the tone mapping has been applied ready for display.
 JPEG (or HEIF) images taken by digital cameras and